SPEECHCOG/TSExplorer/README.md

-# TSExplorer: An interactive data annotation and visualization tool for time-series data
+# TSExplorer: An interactive data annotation and exploration tool for time-series data

-This repository contains a graphical user interface (GUI)-based interactive data annotation and visualization tool for time-series data called **Time-Series Explorer (TSExplorer)**.
+This repository contains a graphical user interface (GUI)-based interactive data annotation and exploration tool for time-series data called **Time-Series Explorer (TSExplorer)**.
 TSExplorer visualizes the entire dataset as a 2D scatter plot and allows annotators to freely explore complementary 2D representations of the underlying high-dimensional data.
 The code is partially implemented using the official PySide bindings for Qt6.

 TSExplorer has been used in the following publication (**NOTE: arXiv pre-print only, publication venue not yet confirmed**):
 [E. Vaaras, M. Airaksinen, and O. Räsänen, "Evaluating Interactive 2D Visualization as a Sample Selection Strategy for Biomedical Time-Series Data Annotation", _(arXiv pre-print, publication venue will be updated here later)_](https://arxiv.org/abs/2603.26592).